JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/02_Lab2/index.md

 ![Single Value Visualization](../../assets/images/SingleValueVisualization.png)

-7. We can also set a threshold by clicking on the “**threshold**” tile in the same panel at the bottom.
-You can play around with the values and test the color coding.
+7. Create a threshold for the single value.
+Click on the **threshold** option at the bottom.
+Set the value to at least one number lower than the current number of stuck jobs to get a color change.

 ![Threshold Visualization](../../assets/images/ThesholdVisualization.png)